The leak that changes everything

 )

-// GenerateAPIKey creates a 32-byte random key and returns it as a Base64 string.
+// GenerateAPIKey creates 32 random bytes and returns a Base64 string.

 func GenerateAPIKey() (string, error) {